Children

 Communion is the “family meal” of the covenant community by which God makes Himself available to us, so all baptized children are welcome at the table.
 As the primary spiritual disciplers of their children, parents decide at what age their baptized children are prepared to receive communion.
 If children are not baptized or are not prepared to receive communion, they are welcome to cross their arms over their chest so that the priest will know to pray a blessing over them.

-We fully realize that we come from a variety of faith backgrounds where these are debated practices.
+We realize that we come from a variety of faith backgrounds where these are debated practices.
 Please don’t hesitate to contact one of our staff if you have questions or would like to know more.

 Youth